-- 65% Final Exam - o Multiple choice test with theory and exercises - o The exam may include questions related to all material seen and discussed in class, in seminars, as well as all material posted on the Aula Global - 35% Quizzes during Seminars: - o 6 guizzes (1 per Seminar) where the top 5 count 7% each - Up to 5% (Additional) Case presentations in class (see Section 7)
+- 65% final exam. - Multiple choice test with theory and exercises - The exam may include questions related to all material seen and discussed in class, in seminars, as well as all amterial posted on the Aula Global. - 35% Quizzes during seminars - 6 quizzes (1 per seminar) where the top 5 count 7% each. - Up to 5% (Additional).
+Exercises and Case presentations in class.

-Make up evaluation: only the final exam can be made up during the period established by the University in the subsequent term.
+Make up evaluation: Only the final exam can be made up during the period established by the University in the subsequent term.
 Only students that have taken the final exam and obtained a failing overall grade in the course are eligible to take this make up final exam.

-IMPORTANT: To pass the course a minimum average grade of 5 (out of 10) is needed as well as a minimum grade of 4 (out of 10) in the final exam.
+IMPORTANT: to pass the course a minimum average grade of 5 (out of 10) is needed as well as a minimum grade of 4 (out of 10) in the final exam.
 In case you don't obtain at least a 4 in the exam, the final grade can't be greater than 4.5.
 Same rule applies to the make up exam.

-NOTE: Evaluation for UPF ERASMUS students outside Catalonia, or for those that cannot attend lectures or seminars will be identical (as seen above), with no exceptions.
+NOTE: Evaluation fo UPF ERASMUS students outside Catalonia, of for those that cannot attend lectures or seminars will be identical (as seen above), with no exceptions.
 In case of absence, no absence notes will be accepted.